shevtsod/ENSE353/README.md

 # ENSE353
-My work in the ENSE 353 (Software Design and Architecture) labs.
+My work in the ENSE 353 (Software Design and Architecture) labs and assignments.
 Also includes past work done in CS215 (Web and Database Programming).

 >**Have a look at the final product at <https://daniel.ursse.org>**

 ## Overview
+> **Assignment** - LAMP Stack Email Subscription Service
 > **Lab 1** - CentOS Installation
 > **Lab 2** - Ethernet Cables and Network Configuration
 > **Lab 3** - LAMP Stack Installation